Is Teaching English Abroad Right for Me?

 Yes.
 Great!
 Presenting lessons to a class of 30, or even just 12 students, can be nerve-racking, whether you’re in your home country or abroad.
 You’ll need to confidently and clearly explain lesson objectives, patiently answer questions, and be engaging with your young students.

-No. It’s okay to be a bit nervous - in fact, you’ll find a ton of great (and free!) resources to help you succeed in the classroom, and InterExchange will provide you with some classroom material before your departure.
+No. It’s okay to be a bit nervous.
+You can find a ton of great (and free!) resources to help you succeed in the classroom, and InterExchange will provide you with some material before your departure.
 But if you’re not open to leading a class and assisting students, teaching abroad is not a good fit.

 Do I have an English or teaching degree?

 Yes.
 Sweet!
 Having studied the ins and outs of the English language, in addition to being a native speaker, is an asset.
-If you have a teaching degree, you are well suited to teaching abroad as you’ve studied the profession and have likely completed practice teaching.
+If you have a teaching degree, even better.

 No. Don’t worry, an English or teaching degree isn’t a requirement for many teach English abroad positions.
 Schools will often request that you focus on developing students’ conversational skills (speaking and listening) and as a native speaker, you are well suited for this!
 Many schools will require that you have a bachelor’s degree, though, but it can often be in any subject area.